- Reward and goal specification in deep reinforcement learning and robotics remains a major challenge.

 Observations seen by the human operator during the preference queries.

 A series of observations shown to the human operator during the preference queries are presented on the left.
 Each image row presents the set of images shown to the human operator on a single query round.
-On each row, the first 10 images correspond to the last states of the most recent rollouts and the right-most image corresponds to the last goal.
+On each row, the first 10 images correspond to the last states of the most recent rollouts and the right-most image corresponds to the latest goal.
 For each query, the human operator picks a new goal by inputting its index (between 0-10) into a text-based interface.
 The goals selected by human are highlighted with white borders.

 Learning Locomotion from Preferences

-We can guide the learning to desired direction by incorporating human chosen goals to the distance learning loop.
+We can guide the learning to desired direction by incorporating human-chosen goals to the distance learning loop.
 This result is substantially better than prior methods based on learning from preferences.
 In (Christiano et al., 2017), the authors learned a reward function based on preferences and used it to learn a policy.
 Their method required 750 preference queries, whereas we used 100 for all the tasks.

 All the videos available at this URL.